edgardomortiz/vcf2phylip/README.md

 usage: vcf2phylip.py [-h] -i FILENAME [-m MIN_SAMPLES_LOCUS] [-o OUTGROUP]
                      [-p] [-f] [-n] [-b]

-Converts SNPs in VCF format into an alignment for phylogenetic analysis
+The script converts a collection of SNPs in VCF format into a PHYLIP, FASTA, NEXUS, or binary NEXUS file for phylogenetic analysis.
+The code is optimized to process VCF files with sizes >1GB.
+For small VCF files the algorithm slows down as the number of taxa increases (but is still fast).

+Any ploidy is allowed, but binary NEXUS is produced only for diploid VCFs.

 optional arguments:
   -h, --help            show this help message and exit -i FILENAME, --input FILENAME
-                        Name of the input VCF file
-  -m MIN_SAMPLES_LOCUS, --min-samples-locus MIN_SAMPLES_LOCUS
+                        Name of the input VCF file, can be gzipped -m MIN_SAMPLES_LOCUS, --min-samples-locus MIN_SAMPLES_LOCUS
                         Minimum of samples required to be present at a locus, default=4 since is the minimum for phylogenetics.